-Tornator's equity ratio remained high at 60.1% (60.4%), and liquidity remained good throughout the year.
+Tornator's equity ratio remained high at 59.8% (60.1%), and liquidity remained good throughout the year.
 The company fulfilled the terms of its loan to value (LTV) covenant by a safe margin.

 The company continued to purchase new forestland.
-Tornator bought almost 24,000 hectares of forest in Finland.
+Tornator bought almost 24,000 hectares of forests in Finland.